ProjectNewRubicon/cdbot/README.md

-# cdbot
+# Shadow Bot
-This is my first quick project for VK API.
+💌 This is my first quick project for VK API.